solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

-The goal of this proposal is to enhance the scalability and efficiency of the Solana network by dynamically adjusting block CU limits in response to actual network demand, ensuring Solana scale's with Moore's Law and exponentially increasing bandwidth.
+The goal of this proposal is to enhance the scalability and efficiency of the Solana network by dynamically adjusting block CU limits in response to actual network demand, ensuring Solana scales with Moore's Law and exponentially increasing bandwidth.

 ## Alternatives Considered